Owls Return to Regionals for First Time Since 2006

 Appearance Will Be 10th in School History for the Owls

 Florida Atlantic University Head Softball Coach Joan Joyce is one of those rare people to enjoy success as both a player and a coach.
 After concluding an illustrious playing career that spanned parts of four decades in numerous sports, Joan Joyce was named head coach at FAU in 1994.
-Joyce is the only head coach Florida Atlantic softball has had in its 20-year history.
-Under Joyce the program's accomplishments are unparalleled: eight-consecutive Atlantic Sun Conference Championships (1997-2004)--nine in all (2006)--and six-straight NCAA Tournament appearances (1999-2004)--seven in all (2006).
-In FAU's first season as a member of the Sun Belt, the Owls were crowned regular season and conference tournament champions.
+Joyce is the only head coach Florida Atlantic softball has had in its 21-year history.
+Under Joyce the program's accomplishments are unparalleled: eight-consecutive Conference Championships (1997-2004)--10 in all (2006, 2007)--and nine straight NCAA Tournament appearances (1999-2004)--10 in all (2006, 2015).

 FAU's defense of its 2003 A-Sun title was not an easy one, as it took a dramatic doubleheader sweep of UCF in the regular-season finale to clinch the top seed for the A-Sun Championships.

 Joyce began planting the seeds of success immediately upon taking the reins of FAU softball.
 She spent nine months creating a program from scratch, and the result was an impressive 33-18 record in year one.
 Not only did that first year earn Joyce her first A-Sun Coach of the Year award, but she was also named Palm Beach County Coach of the Year.

 The building effort continued in 1996, as the team finished 37-32 and advanced to its second-straight A-Sun tournament.
 That year also saw Joyce take on the role of Senior Woman Administrator at FAU, a position she held until 2001.